useflyent/fhttp/README.md

 * [cc](https://github.com/x04/) for guiding me when I first started this project and inspiring me with [cclient](https://github.com/x04/cclient)

 * [umasi](https://github.com/umasii) for being good rubber ducky and giving me tips for http2 headers

+* [car](https://github.com/Carcraftz) for pointing the custom http2 update frame to me